Onchocerciasis: Signs and symptoms

-Ocular involvement provides the common name associated with onchocerciasis, river blindness, and may involve any part of the eye from conjunctiva and cornea to uvea and posterior segment, including the retina and optic nerve.
+Eye symptoms provide the common name associated with onchocerciasis, river blindness, and may involve any part of the eye from conjunctiva and cornea to uvea and posterior segment, including the retina and optic nerve.
 The microfilariae migrate to the surface of the cornea.
 Punctate keratitis occurs in the infected area.
 This clears up as the inflammation subsides.
 However, if the infection is chronic, sclerosing keratitis can occur, making the affected area become opaque.
 Over time, the entire cornea may become opaque, thus leading to blindness.
-Some evidence suggests the effect on the cornea is caused by an immune response to bacteria present in the worms.
+Some evidence suggests an immune response to bacteria present in the worms causes the effect on the cornea.

-The infected person's skin is itchy, with severe rashes permanently damaging patches of skin.

 Mazzotti reaction

 The Mazzotti reaction, first described in 1948, is a symptom complex seen in patients after undergoing treatment of onchocerciasis with the medication diethylcarbamazine (DEC).
 Mazzotti reactions can be life-threatening, and are characterized by fever, urticaria, swollen and tender lymph nodes, tachycardia, hypotension, arthralgias, oedema, and abdominal pain that occur within seven days of treatment of microfilariasis.

 The phenomenon is so common when DEC is used that this drug is the basis of a skin patch test used to confirm that diagnosis.
 The drug patch is placed on the skin, and if the patient is infected with O. volvulus microfilaria, localized pruritus and urticaria are seen at the application site.